-2.3.
+2.5.
 Comparison of CFA735 Family and CFA635 Family

 The CFA735 family is mechanically compatible with and uses the same command format as the CFA635 family.
-In most applications, a CFA735 module can be used in place of a CFA635 module with little or no change to the host system's software required.

-Please note that the USB driver used on the host PC is different for the CFA735 than for the CFA635.
+In most applications, a CFA735 module can be used in place of a CFA635 module with little or no change to the host system's software required, though the USB driver used on the host PC is different for the CFA735 than for the CFA635.

-All CFA735 modules support USB and serial logic level interfaces simultaneously.
+All CFA735 modules support USB and a serial logic level interface simultaneously.
 The CFA635 modules are USB only or Serial only.
 The CFA735 emulates all the CFA635 functions, with the exception of command 22 (0x16): Send Command Directly to the LCD Controller.

-Unlike the CFA635+CFA-FBSCAB, the CFA735+CFA-FBSCAB has no ATX functionality provided through the CFA-FBSCAB.
+Unlike the CFA635+CFA-FBSCAB, the CFA735+CFA-FBSCAB does not provide ATX functionality through the CFA-FBSCAB.
 However, ATX control is available using the H1 connector on the CFA735.

-Key Differences CFA735+CFA-FBSCAB CFA635+CFA-FBSCAB or CFA631+SCAB WR-DOW-Y17 Temperature Sensors Supports up to 16 sensors.
+Key Differences CFA735+FBSCAB Older CFA635+SCAB CFA635+FBSCAB WR-DOW-Y17 Temperature Sensors Supports up to 16 sensors.
 Supports up to 32 sensors.
-Number of fans that can be used with a SCAB or CFA-FBSCAB Up to 4 fans.
+Supports up to 16 sensors Number of fans that can be used with a CFA-FBSCAB Up to 4 fans.
 Up to 4 fans for USB interface.
 Up to 3 fans for Serial interface.
-Fan speed when module is disconnected from the SCAB or CFA-FBSCAB Default fan speed in nonvolatile memory of CFA-FBSCAB, set by CFA735 command.
+Up to 4 fans.
+Fan speed when module is disconnected from the CFA-FBSCAB Default fan speed in nonvolatile memory of CFA- FBSCAB, set by CFA735 command.
 100% power.
+Default fan speed in nonvolatile memory of CFA- FBSCAB, set by CFA635 command.
 GPIOs H1 connector on CFA735.
-H1 connector on CFA631 and CFA635 passes through to J8 ATX for module with SCAB or CFA-FBSCAB H1 connector on CFA735 using J8 connector on SCAB using WR-PWR-Y05 or WR-PWR-Y14 cable.
-ATX for module without SCAB or CFA-FBSCAB WR-PWR-Y25 cable.
-H1 connector on CFA631 and CFA635 using WR-PWR-Y25 cable.
+H1 connector on CFA635 passes through to J8 H1 connector on CFA635.
+ATX for module with CFA-FBSCAB/SCAB H1 connector on CFA735 J8 connector on FBSCAB using WR-PWR-Y05 or WR- PWR-Y14 cable.
+H1 connector on CFA635 ATX for module without CFA-FBSCAB using WR-PWR-Y25 cable.
+H1 connector on CFA635 using WR-PWR-Y25 cable. using WR-PWR-Y25 cable

-2.4.
+2.6.
 Firmware